 System engineering plan

-The system engineering organization shall produce a system engineering plan (SEP) in conformance with Annex D.
+The system engineering function shall produce and maintain a system engineering plan (SEP) in conformance with Annex D.

-5.1aThe system engineering organization shall establish the SEP with the contributions and constraints of management, product assurance, engineering disciplines, production, and operations and logistics.
+The system engineering function establishes the SEP with the contributions and constraints of management, product assurance, engineering disciplines, production, and operations and logistics.

+<<deleted and moved modified as Note to 5.1a>>

-The system engineering plan shall relate to the lower level plans and ensure consistency between these plans.
+The SEP shall take consideration of the lower level plans, ensure consistency between these plans, and, be consistent with these plans.

 1 The early version of the Project Management Plan (PMP), which includes the early version of the SEP, contains all the information which was traditionally contained in the Design and Development Plan (DDP).
 See Annex R which illustrates the mapping between a typical DDP and ECSS DRDs.

-2 The SEP content evolves with the phase of the project, with more information on risk analysis and new technologies in early phases 0, A and B, and more information on verification and validation aspects in phases C, D
+2 The SEP content evolves with the phase of the project, with more information on risk analysis and new technologies in early phases 0, A and B, and more information on verification and validation aspects in phases C, D.

+3 The SEP can be considered a collection of documents delivered over the life-cycle as illustrated in Table A-1.

+4 No SEP lower than equipment/unit.

+The system engineering function shall support the project manager in the project reviews as defined in the Project Management Plan in accordance with ECSS-M-ST-10.

-Table A-1Requirement engineering
+Requirement engineering

 General

-The system engineering organisation shall analyse the requirements for the system issued by the customer.
+The system engineering function shall analyse the requirements for the system issued by the customer.

-This analysis enables transforming these requirements into a system solution.
+1 This analysis enables the transformation of customer requirements into the supplier’s system solution.

+2 The level of the required analysis and form of any deliverable is expressed in the business agreement.

-The system engineering organisation shall derive, generate, control and maintain the set of requirements for the lower level elements, defining their design and operational constraints and the parameters of functionality, performance, and verification necessary to meet the system requirements issued by the customer.
+The system engineering function shall derive, generate, control and maintain the set of requirements for the lower level elements, defining their design and operational constraints and the parameters of functionality, performance, and verification necessary to meet the system requirements issued by the customer.

-The system engineering organisation shall ensure consistency of the requirements at system level, at lower levels, as well as amongst levels.
+The system engineering function shall ensure consistency of the requirements at system level, at lower levels, as well as amongst levels.

+Consistency of requirements of different system engineering sub-functions at the same level is the responsibility of the higher level system engineering function.

-The system engineering organisation shall ensure 5.2.1bconformance of each requirement with characteristics specified in ECSS-E-ST-10-06 clause 8.
+The system engineering function shall ensure requirements generated in 5.2.1b. are in conformance with characteristics specified in ECSS-E-ST-10-06 clause 8.

-Main characteristics are: traceable, unique, single, verifiable, unambiguous.

-The system engineering organisation shall ensure that each requirement for the lower level elements has a justification reflected in the requirement justification file in conformance with Annex O.
+The system engineering function shall ensure that each requirement for the lower level elements has a justification reflected in the requirement justification file in conformance with Annex O.

-This applies also to a standard as a whole.
 Tailoring of a standard in a list of applicable standards, or of a requirement in an applicable standard, is possible where each tailoring measure is duly justified.

 Requirement traceability

-The system engineering organisation shall ensure forward and backward traceability of all requirements:
+The system engineering function shall ensure forward and backward traceability of all requirements:

 to their sources;

-For example: a higher level requirement, an imposed management constraint, an applicable standard, an accepted lower level constraint.

-to the lower level requirements;
+to the lower level requirements, if existing;

 to changes in the design inducing modifications of the requirements;